Florida Anne Braden Program Frequently Asked Questions 2023

 “The Braden program helped me better understand who I am as a leader and specifically as a white woman operating in a multiracial organization.
 I have a clearer purpose behind the work that I’m doing and a deeper connection to my own heritage that grounds me in the fight for collective liberation.
 The trainers of the Braden program are hands down the most knowledgeable, vulnerable, passionate facilitators and coaches I have ever had.” — Erin Scott, Executive Director, Ohio Women’s Alliance

 “I entered the Anne Braden program a strong organizer and by the time I completed the program, I was also a revolutionary, a sharper strategist, and someone who is fully committed to doing my part to build the multi-racial class solidarity movement we need to win.The Braden program gave me tools to make an accurate political assessment that I now use along with the base-building organizing skills I’ve built over the years.
 I have embraced my leadership in this political moment as a working-class white woman from Appalachia who is organizing a movement so that my people have a path to join a movement for multiracial class solidarity instead of falling into the divide and conquer racist rhetoric of the Right.
 There are people, places, and experiences that change the course of our lives and the Anne Braden program was one of those transformational experiences for me.
 I’m so grateful others get that experience, too.” – Beth Howard, Organizing Director, Southern Crossroads

-The next Anne Braden Program will be held from January through May of 2022.
-Applications will be open from September 27th – November 14th 2021.
+The next Anne Braden Program will be held from late August 2023 through January of 2024.
+Applications will be open until May 22nd, 2023.
+Apply here!